jsug9/space-travelers/README.md

 - GitHub: [@jsug9](https://github.com/jsug9)
 - LinkedIn: [Augusto Galindo](https://www.linkedin.com/in/augustogalindo/)

+Add Your profile here

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/jsug9/bookstore/issues).
+Feel free to check the [issues page](https://github.com/jsug9/space-travelers/issues).
 ## Show your support

 Give a ⭐️ if you like this project!